BHazlerig/pinteresting/README.md

 # One Month Rails

-This is the pinteresting same applicaiton for
+This is the pinteresting sample applicaiton for
 [*One Month Rails*](http:onemonthrails.com)